Kimberley Process Certification Scheme: System of warranties

 It is considered a violation of the KPCS to issue a warranty declaration on a sales invoice unless it can be corroborated by warranty invoices received for purchases.
 Each company trading in diamonds must also keep records of the warranty invoices received and the warranty invoices issued when buying or selling diamonds.
 This flow of warranties in and out must be audited and reconciled on an annual basis by the company's auditors.

-In addition, the diamond industry organizations and their members have adopted the following principles of self-regulation:
+Industry self-regulation is built into the scheme, and the diamond industry organizations and their members have adopted the following principles of self-regulation: